microsoft/pyright/docs/configuration.md

 **reportUnusedVariable** [boolean or string, optional]: Generate or suppress diagnostics for a variable that is not accessed.
 The default value for this setting is 'none'.

+**reportDuplicateImport** [boolean or string, optional]: Generate or suppress diagnostics for an imported symbol or module that is imported more than once.

 **reportOptionalSubscript** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to subscript (index) a variable with an Optional type.
 The default value for this setting is 'none'.

 **reportOptionalMemberAccess** [boolean or string, optional]: Generate or suppress diagnostics for an attempt to access a member of a variable with an Optional type.
 The default value for this setting is 'none'.